creanero/beamModelTester/tutorial_2.md

 # Tutorial 2: Plotting Options

 In this tutorial, you will learn about the plotting options of beamModelTester.
-If you have not completed [Tutorial 1](/tutorial_1.md) you should do so now.
+Follow the previous tutorials such that you have the [data](/tutorial_1.md#input) loaded into memory, and apply [normalisation](/tutorial_1.md#normalisation) and [cropping](/tutorial_1.md#cropping).
+Once you have this done, you are ready to start this tutorial.

 ## Select the variables<a name="variables"></a>